OpenTermsArchive/opentermsarchive.org/content/publications/dsa-transparency-reports-tiktok-silent-correction-tests-implementing-regulation/index.md

 #### 1. Publish an Implementing Regulation for systemic risk assessments

-The existing transparency report guidelines are very clear; the same for systemic risk assessments would be useful!
+The existing transparency report guidelines are clear; the same for systemic risk assessments would be useful!

 #### 2. Rely on an independent archive instead of linking to the platforms